rl-institut/simbev/docs/source/usage_details.rst

 If you want to run SimBEV in the mode using probabilities, a data set is available `here <https://zenodo.org/record/7609683>`_.

+If you have access to the MiD 2017 data set and want to create your own driving profiles, you can use the script examples/driving_profiles_from_mid.
+At the bottom of the file you can set the number of driving profiles and the regions and car types.

 Create a scenario
 -----------------